LordVonAdel/structron/readme.md

 `name` is the name of the member that will be added to the output object.

-`index` is the start address of the elementto load.
+`index` is the start address of the element to load.
 If a string is given, it will read the value from another member with that name.

 When `relative` is set to true, the index is relative to the start of the parent struct.

 ### `struct.addRule(rule)`
 Adds a rule.
 A rule is like a test.
 If it is not successful, an error will be added to the report.

+### `struct.addStatic(name, value)`
+Adds a static value.
+These will show in the output data, but will not be written to buffers when writing.

+### `write(object, context, offset)`
+Writes a struct to a buffer.
+Returns a new context if none is given.

 ## Inbuilt Types
-These inbuilt types are accesiable with `Structron.TYPES.`
+These inbuilt types are accessible with `Structron.TYPES.`

 ### `INT`
 4 byte signed little-endian Integer